Filter building information

 To delete a filter, click on the three dots to the right of the filter name and select “Remove filter“.

-You can learn more about Data Filtering by watching a video we posted on our Youtube channel.
+You can learn more about filtering of building information by watching a video we posted on our Youtube channel.